manhnt2310/honey_diary/README.md

 - We leverage Flutter’s built-in `Navigator` with named routes registered in `main.dart`.

 - Each feature declares its own route constants (e.g., `/home`, `/diary`, `/journal_add`).

-- For more complex nested navigation, integration with a package like `go_router` could be added later, but is not yet implemented.